zubinchopra/portaldocs/portal-sdk/generated/portalfx-editscopeless-overview.md

 1. Modify textBox type

-    Change the control type for the name of the engine so that it is using the editscopeless TextBox.
+    Change the control type for the name of the engine so that it is using the TextBox.

     ```ts
     /**